 One of the most important cultural attractions in the city, Te Puia also boasts the famous Pohutu Geyser which erupts almost hourly … so depending on your pace, prepare for a shock!

-A short section on Long Mile Road includes the 9km mark before a turn onto one of the true jewels in the crown of the Half Marathon.
-The next 1.5km take you through the magnificent Redwoods on the world renowned Memorial Track.
+At the end of Long Mile Road is one of the true jewels in the crown of the Half Marathon.
+The next 2.5km take you through the magnificent Redwoods on the world renowned Memorial Track and Grove Track.
 Yes, it is a little bit uphill but you wont even notice as you run past ancient thermal ponds and thread your way between the giant Sequioa’s on a bed of thick pine needles.

 Past km 15, a couple of sharp turns takes you off Te Ngae Rd and through an underpass that you may have driven over a hundred times without ever realising it even existing.
 The main roads are left behind and the next 1.5km follows the banks of the stream.